seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             "This table provides the list of authorized senders that this receiving device will accept Cryptographic Device Material (CDM) transfers from.
-Servers for the cCDMServerTable are not listed in this table since this table is specific for the Push Model."
+Servers for the cSOMSServerTable are not listed in this table since this table is specific for the Push Model."
         ::= { cCDMPushSrcInfo 3 }